 Auburn gathered individual groups of Black, Latinx, and White leaders of faith and moral courage to discuss what it means to belong to each other in a profoundly divided world.
 These conversations explored what it will take to create a multiracial democracy in the U.S., how to create space for intra-racial connection and healing, and how to come together across divisions to dismantle supremacist logic and reimagine a world where all can thrive.

-Watch the recording of that timely, spirit-provoking conversation:
+The research team presented and reflected on the report’s findings; watch the recording of that timely, spirit-provoking conversation:

 Thank you for thinking with us about how we deepen belonging and transform our systems and selves to create the world we long for.